CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 ```

-For our inner-loop, we've replaced the `lea` instructions for computing the value 41 with a left shift of the boolean (either 0 or 1) by 5 using `shl`, which creates a value of 32 if the boolean was true (1).
-We don't have any new branches in our code, and now we're executing fewer instructions than the case where we added 41.
+For our inner-loop, we've replaced the `lea` instructions that compute the value 41 with a left shift of the boolean (either 0 or 1) by 5 using `shl`, which creates a value of 32 if the boolean was true (1).
+We still removed the branch, and now we're executing fewer instructions.

 Let's take a look at instruction counts of the two benchmarks Here are the previous results from adding 41 (for a set number of iterations).